Jurong Lake Gardens

 Amazonia, Great World City

-Amazonia playcentre underwent a major revamp earlier this year.
+Amazonia playcentre underwent a major revamp last year.
 Some of the highlights of the new space are the 8-metre-high wave slide, a trampoline area with basketball rings, and an interactive digital wall for games and dance videos.
 The standout feature for the little ones on our visit was the snowball fountain.
 This mega ball pit has several clear vacuum tubes for kids to insert balls and watch them race through the tubes.

 Future World, ArtScience Museum